SonNguyen415/AI_Project/README.md

 Agent 0 iterates either 10, 100, or 1000 times based on the scenario

 For scenario 1, we expect a winrate of Agent 0 and 1 of 50-50.
+Plus or minus one.

 For scenario 2, we expect that Agent 0 will do slightly better- closer to 60-40.